Daniel Morgan: Later life

 Morgan resigned his commission after serving six-and-a-half years, and at 46 returned home to Frederick County.
 He was admitted as an original member of the Society of the Cincinnati in the state of Virginia.
 He turned his attention to investing in land rather than clearing it, and eventually built an estate of more than 250000 acre.
 As part of his settling down in 1782, he joined the Presbyterian Church and, using Hessian prisoners of war, built a new house near Winchester, Virginia.
 He named the home Saratoga after his victory in New York.
 The Congress awarded him a gold medal in 1790 to commemorate his victory at Cowpens.

 In 1794, he was briefly recalled to national service to help suppress the Whiskey Rebellion, and the same year, he was promoted to major general.
 Serving under General "Light-Horse Harry" Lee, Morgan led one wing of the militia army into Western Pennsylvania.
 The massive show of force brought an end to the protests without a shot being fired.
 After the uprising had been suppressed, Morgan commanded the remnant of the army that remained until 1795 in Pennsylvania, some 1,200 militiamen, one of whom was Meriwether Lewis.

 Morgan ran for election to the US House of Representatives twice as a Federalist.
 He lost in 1794, but won in 1796 with 70% of the vote by defeating Democratic-Republican Robert Rutherford.
 Morgan served a single term from 1797 to 1799.

-He died at his daughter's home in Winchester on July 6, 1802.
+He died on his birthday at his daughter's home in Winchester on July 6, 1802.
 He was buried in Old Stone Presbyterian Church graveyard.
-The body was moved to the Mt.
-Hebron Cemetery in Winchester, Virginia, after the American Civil War.
+The body was moved to the Mount Hebron Cemetery in Winchester, Virginia, after the American Civil War.
 His wife, Abigail, died in 1816 and was buried in Logan County, Kentucky.